Clifford B. Janey

 Clifford B. Janey (June 28, 1946 – February 13, 2020) was an American educator who served as superintendent of District of Columbia Public Schools, Newark Public Schools, and Rochester City School District.

 Early life and education

 Janey was born June 28, 1946, in Boston, Massachusetts, in the Roxbury neighborhood.
-He graduated high school from Boston Latin School.
-He graduated college from Northeastern University in 1969.
+He graduated from Boston Latin School and Northeastern University, the latter in 1969.
 He attended Northeastern again for his master's degree, which he received in 1973 for reading and elementary education.
 In 1984, he received a doctorate from Boston University in education policy, planning and administration.

 Early career

 Janey worked in Boston Public Schools as a teacher, a middle school principal, and an area superintendent, and chief academic officer.

 Superintendent of the Rochester City School District

 Janey departed from Boston Public Schools in 1995, when he was hired to serve as the superintendent of the Rochester City School District, the public school system of Rochester, New York.
 He held this position until 2002.

 In Rochester, Janey collaborated with union leader Adam Urbanski to create a "peer assistance and review" process to support and evaluate teachers.
 Despite their work together, in 2002, Urbanski would publicly blast measures Janey proposed to close a large gap in the district's budget as "draconian".

-Janey did not have a strong relationship with Mayor William A. Johnson Jr.
+Janey failed to develop a strong working relationship with Mayor William A. Johnson Jr.

 Janey created specific "performance benchmarks" for the school district to pursue.
 Upon Janey's death, Justin Murphy of the Democrat and Chronicle described this action as, "forward-thinking as a school reform measure, even if the district never actually attained its goals for student achievement."

 During his tenure, the district launched its pre-kindergarten program, which has received much praise.

 Janey's departure in 2002 took place amid a budget crisis.
 A number of midyear budget gaps had occurred over the course of his tenure.
 Embattled, Janey reached a mutual agreement with the school board to leave his position in May 2002, two years prior to his contract's expiration.
-He was succeeded by Bolgen Vargas.